misiektoja/instagram_monitor/docs/usage.md

 The tool clears the terminal when monitoring starts.
 Set `CLEAR_SCREEN` to `False` to keep whatever is already on the screen.

-The screen is never cleared when output is redirected to a file or a pipe, in debug mode, or for a command that prints a result and exits, such as `--doctor`, `--help` and the test senders.
+The screen is never cleared when output is redirected to a file or a pipe, in debug mode or for a command that prints a result and exits, such as `--doctor`, `--help` and the test senders.

 Two settings add detail to what a run prints. `VERBOSE_MODE` adds the decisions the run made and `DEBUG_MODE` adds timestamped technical traces.
 Both are off by default, both are independent of each other and both have a flag that wins over the file, `--verbose` and `--debug`. `DELIVERY_CONFIRMATIONS` is on by default and controls whether verbose mode confirms each delivered email and webhook alert.
 See [Verbose and Debug Output](troubleshooting.md#verbose-and-debug-output).